 Off Grid Solar Power Systems

-Off-grid solar power systems are capable of delivering a reliable supply of electricity for use in many applications including home appliances or larger more industrialized uses such as some farm machinery.
+Off-grid solar power systems are capable of delivering a reliable supply of electricity for use in many applications including home appliances or larger more industrialised use such as some farm machinery.

 The power produced by the solar panels or wind turbines can directly supply required electrical load or can be stored in a bank of batteries via an inverter charger controller.
-During the night time the inverter will supply power from the batteries until the next day when solar or wind generation can begin again.
+During the night time, the inverter will provide power from the batteries until the next day when solar or wind generation can begin again.

 - The generating unit - solar panels or wind turbines.

 - Bank of batteries

 Deep Cycle Batteries